Roma1-Trindade/radix/README.md

 ## Future Improvements

-To enhance the functionality and usability of our application, the following improvements are suggested:
+To enhance the functionality and usability of my application, the following improvements are suggested:

 1. **Improve Data Packet Format**: